Batch Creating Load Balancers

 String |

-Specifies the virtual IPv4 address bound to the load balancer.
+Definition: Specifies the private IPv4 address of the load balancer.
 The IP address must be from the IPv4 subnet where the load balancer resides and should not be used by other services.
-Note:
+Constraints:

 vip_subnet_cidr_id |